shahbaznew/AI-Webscraper/README.md

 Modular Design: Features a modular architecture that allows easy integration of additional functionalities, such as data storage or further analysis.

-Use Cases:

-Market Research: Gather insights from competitor websites by extracting product information, prices, and reviews.

-Data Collection: Automate the collection of data for academic research, news aggregation, or sentiment analysis.

-Information Retrieval: Quickly retrieve specific content from multiple sources for reporting or summarization tasks.

 Technologies Used:

 Selenium: For automating browser interactions and handling dynamic content.